Ghostboat: Production

 The film was announced in August 2005.
 David Jason was enthralled by the book Ghostboat and adapting it was a long-held wish of his.

-The drama aired as two separate 90-minute episodes.
+The drama aired as two 90-minute episodes.
 It was one of the most expensive dramas ever made by ITV.
 The submarine used in filming is the non-diving replica, built in Malta as the 'modified' S-33 for the film U-571, also shot in Malta.
 The replica is still afloat, moored in Marsa in the inner part of the Grand Harbour.